ohnosequences/tabula/docs/src/main/scala/tabula/services.scala.md

 We need as input

 - a hash key value
-- _optional_ a predicate on the range key
+- _optional_ a condition on the range key
 - the item type over which we want to query
 - _optional_ a predicate over it for filtering results service-side